-Mayfly in the classroom
+Mayfly in the Classroom introduction

-Mayfly in the Classroom is the Wild Trout Trust's flagship education programme programme.
-It aims to connect school children to their local river habitats and uses the lifecycle of Mayfllies to teach them about the broader themes of biodiversity, ecology and the links between aquatic and terrestrial biodiversity.
+Mayfly in the Classroom is the Wild Trout Trust’s flagship education programme.
+It aims to connect school children to their local river habitats and uses the lifecycle of Mayflies to teach them about the broader themes of biodiversity, ecology and the links between aquatic and terrestrial biodiversity.
 For more information on mayflies and the Mayfly in the Classroom concept, see the following PDFs:

 Teachers introduction to Mayflies